 According to the EIA, the project area and general surroundings appear to be situated near a secondary migration flyway, relative to the major flyways known for this region.
 As a result of the EIA, the NOP permitting requirements include a monitoring plan for the impact of a power plant on migratory birds flying in the project area.
-A bird survey will be conducted for the project area between July and October 2013, and the monitoring plan will be developed accordingly.
+A bird survey will be conducted for the project area between April and June 2014, and the monitoring plan will be developed accordingly.
 The monitoring plan shall include impact on birds due to the grid connection line.

 Other environmental impacts included water consumption, mainly for cooling purposes.
+The project will use a wet cooling system, which minimises water usage using a larger number of recycles than industry practice for CSP plants.
 The tender documents specified that the project would be equipped with a wet cooling system.
-Its total annual water needs are about 1.2 hm3/a.
-According to the National Outline Plan (NOP), water will be supplied from the regional water supply infrastructure managed by Mekorot.
+Its total annual water needs are about 1.6 hm3/a.
+According to the National Outline Plan (NOP), water will be supplied from the national water supply infrastructure managed by Mekorot.
 Its water sources include surface water, groundwater and output from desalination plants.
 The water needs for the project amount to less than 0.1% of current water consumption in Israel.

-The project is expected to create ca. 1000 person-years of temporary employment during construction.
+The project is expected to create ca. 633 person-years of temporary employment during construction.
 Permanent employment is expected to be 35 full time jobs associated with the operation and maintenance of the plant.